Applying to WRITE

 Following the application deadline, copies of the applications are forwarded to WRITE Co-chairs and the WWAMI Regional Deans.

-Once WRITE Student Applications (PDF) have been received, student interviews will be arranged with the WRITE Co-Chairs, the WWAMI Regional Deans, the Associate Dean of Curriculum, and the Associate Dean for Student Affairs.
+Once WRITE applications have been received, student interviews will be arranged with the WRITE Co-Chairs, the WWAMI Regional Deans, the Associate Dean of Curriculum, and the Associate Dean for Student Affairs.

-Following the interviews, students are selected and matched to sites by the WRITE Steering Committee based on student interest and WRITE Steering Committee suggestions.
+Following the interviews, students are selected and matched to sites by the WRITE Interview Committee based on student interest and committee suggestions.

 The WRITE Co-Chair’s Office notifies the students about their preliminary site matches and also notifies the WRITE sites about their student matches.

-Following the match notification, the student should plan to contact their potential site by phone or Skype to discuss the match and ask any questions.
-If a suitable match is agreed to by the site and the student, the student will notify the WRITE Co-Chairs and their WWAMI Regional Dean sometime in early February (deadline varies a bit each year) and will be assigned to that site for the following academic year’s winter and spring quarters.
+Following the match notification, the student should contact his or her potential site to discuss the match and ask any questions.
+If a suitable match is agreed upon by the site and the student, the student will notify the WRITE Co-Chairs and his or her WWAMI Regional Dean by the designated deadline and will be assigned to that site for the following academic year’s WRITE session.

-Note: WRITE students will find that they may be limited regarding the order and location of their third-year clerkships (prior to the start of the on-site rotation) due to the unusual nature of the WRITE experience.
+Scheduling: WRITE students will find that they are limited regarding the order and location of their third-year clerkships due to the unusual nature of the WRITE experience.

 WRITE Student Travel